Aniol0012/Clusters-calculator/README.md

 > [!NOTE]
 > You can use pip instead of pipx, but I recommend using pipx to avoid conflicts with other projects

-## How to use

-1. Clone the repository
-1. Install the requirements
 1. Check the help panel of the script

 ````shell